YElbandrawy/AVR-atmega32-drivers/README.md

     You would then need to link the compiled DIO object file to your project.

-    kindly notice It is imperative that you edit the configuration files before using the software.
+    kindly notice It is imperative that you edit the LCD\Keypad configuration files before using the software.
 Failure to do so may result in unexpected behavior and incorrect results.

 -Each driver has its own header file and implementation file, with detailed documentation included in the header file.